III. Psychological Approaches to Literature

 · often covers up fact that we can not cope with problem.

 · Basic drives become expressed in socially accepted forms.

-· a blood thirsty individual becomes a butcher.
+· a blood thirsty individual becomes a butcher or a surgeon.

 · Role—playing — we take on characteristics of a person we admire. a Hero—worship or modelling (apeing)

 Projection: Attributing your own motives or accusing others wrongly of a kind of behavior we ourselves engage in.
 A lazy and self-centered extrapolation from our own perspective and attitudes to interpret others.

 VII.
 INSULATION - Denialism - Escapism #

 · being aloof, distant, unconcerned, cold, “don’t care”

 · self-sufficient, detached “cool”.

 VIII.
 SCAPEGOATING - Justification #